 A hen instinctively knows how much calcium her body requires and will self-regulate how much she consumes.
 I always have oyster shell available for my laying hens in a separate feeder that I hang on the side of my chicken run.

-(UP TO 1 YEAR)
+YOUNG LAYING PULLETS (UP TO 1 YEAR) | 2.75 GRAMS |

-ADULT LAYING HENS4-5 GRAMS
+ADULT LAYING HENS | 4-5 GRAMS |

 What is Grit and Why is Grit Important for Chickens?